tspoke/jinject-framework/README.md

 // test class
 public class MyTestClass {
   @Inject
-  public MySpecialClass mySpecialClass; // injected by value
+  private MySpecialClass mySpecialClass; // injected by value

   @Inject
-  public IOtherObject otherObject; // new object instance
+  private IOtherObject otherObject; // new object instance

   @Inject("NAMED")
-  public IOtherObject otherObject; // injected by value, always the same object accross all instances }
+  private IOtherObject otherObject; // injected by value, always the same object accross all instances }

 // for example, you can implement MySpecialClass like this and observe the cascade injection public class MySpecialClass {
   @Inject
-  public IMyInterface concreteClassInstance; // new instance
+  private IMyInterface concreteClassInstance; // new instance

   @Inject("MY_OBJECT")
-  public IOtherInterface otherObject; // injected by value, always the same object }
+  private IOtherInterface otherObject; // injected by value, always the same object }

 ```